Spina bifida is the most common kind of neural tube defect. These are conditions of the brain, spine and spinal cord.

 Diagnosing spina bifida after your baby is born

 Sometimes providers diagnose spina bifida after a baby is born.
 If your baby’s provider thinks your baby has spina bifida, they may use one of these tests to get a clearer view of your baby’s spine:

 - Computed tomography (also called CT or CAT scan).
 CT scans use special X-ray equipment and powerful computers to make pictures of the inside of your baby’s body.

 - Magnetic resonance imaging (also called MRI).
 This test uses a large magnet and radio waves to make a detailed picture of the inside of your baby’s body.

 - X-ray.
-This is a medical test that uses radiation to make a picture of your baby’s body on film.
+This test uses radiation to make a picture of your baby’s body.

 How can spina bifida affect your baby’s health and how is it treated?